DoumanAsh/nginx-sftp/README.md

 - `USER_NAME` - Configures user name.
 Defaults to `dev`;
 - `SUDO_ACCESS` - Configures whether to enable sudo on account or not;
 - `USER_PASSWORD` - Specifies password of the user account;
+    - This password is only used to secure SFTP access
+    - To protect HTTP endpoint you should mount `/config/nginx/.htpasswd`
 - `PASSWORD_ACCESS` - Specifies whether to allow password access over ssh;
 - `SSH_PORT` - Configures port for SSH service to listen on.
 Defaults to 2222;
 - `HTTP_PORT` - Configures port for default HTTP service to listen on.
 Defaults to 8080;